 The lack of binding interim targets in the Environment Bill is a further example of where it falls short when compared the 2008 Climate Change Act, in which five year targets (carbon budgets) are legislated for.
-The government has provided no justification for this critical difference, other than its over relied on triple lock.
+The government has provided no compelling justification for this critical difference.